eotssa/eotssa.github.io/source/_posts/IT/Ethernet Lan Switching Part 1.md

 ## Local Area Networks (LANs)
 - Local networks are separated by routers, not switches.

-## The focus will be how switches receive and forward specifically ethernet "frames".
+## The focus will be how switches receive and forward specifically ethernet "frames". [so layer 2...]

 ## Ethernet Frame
 - Ethernet header / Packet / Eth.
 Trailer